 - Most ransomware is disguised as a valid file in an email

-- The bad guys want you to say “I’m not rich or famous, I don’t have anything the bad guys would want to steal”
+- The bad guys want you to say “I’m not rich or famous, I don’t have anything anyone would want to steal”

-- However, you DO have something the bad guys want.
-You have REAL relationships with your contacts and that is what they want to use to impersonate you and send ransomware to all of your contacts
+- However, you DO have something bad guys want.
+You have REAL relationships with your contacts and that is what they could use to impersonate you and send ransomware to all of your contacts

-- Also they can steal all of your digital photos and not let you have access to them
+- Hackers can also steal your digital photos and take away access to your photos

-- Or hide all your photos/contacts and you have to pay them to get everything back
+- They can also hide all your contacts and make you pay them to get everything back

 Benefits of having a password manager:

-- It remembers all of your unique passwords for you and they are encrypted
+- Password manager programs remember (& encrypt) all of your unique passwords for you

-- Creating strong and unique passwords can be difficult (especially if you have a lot of passwords) but with a password manager, you don’t have to come up with anymore passwords
+- Creating strong and unique passwords can be difficult (especially if you have a lot of passwords) but with a password manager, you don’t have to create any more passwords

 - Password managers can store passwords for every single person in your family.
-For example, if everyone in your family has a Gmail account the password manager will be able to store everyone’s individual username and password
+For example, if everyone in your family has a Gmail account, the password manager is able to store each individual username and password

 - Most password managers sync across all of your devices, so you don’t have to worry about typing long passwords with the little keyboard on your cell phone